 A member of the National Guard or Reserves may answer "Yes" to this question if he or she is on active duty for other than state or training purposes.
+Basic training does not count as active duty for members of the National Guard or Reserves.
 The student must be on active federal duty by presidential order to qualify as an independent student.
 If the student is on active duty for state service or for training purposes, he or she must answer "No" to this question.